6DammK9/nai-anime-pure-negative-prompt/ch01/ties.md

 - Originally model weight is contriuted in electing sign.
 However, we have found that **ignoring the magnitude** will yield a smoother weight transition.

-- It will have less impact, but lower risk to have the model toasted. *TODO: Link to ch05.*
+- It will have less impact, but lower risk to have the model toasted.
+See [ch05](../ch05/README_XL.MD#ties-challenge-hyperparameter-tuning) for details.

 ![24042401.PNG](./img/24042401.PNG)